 Reproduction rates and formats

-Williams students, staff, faculty and alumni Other researchers Self-service pdf or jpg scans in our reading room Free of charge, subject to limitations Free of charge, subject to limitations Color pdf or jpg from overhead scanner Free of charge, subject to limitations $1 per scanned image High resolution jpg or tiff (min.
-300 ppi) Free of charge, subject to limitations $20 per image capture Photocopies Not typically provided.
+Williams students, staff, faculty and alumni Other researchers Self-service pdf or jpg scans in our reading room Free of charge, subject to limitations Free of charge, subject to limitations Color pdf or jpg from overhead scanner Free of charge, subject to limitations $1 per scanned image High resolution jpg or tiff from camera Free of charge, subject to limitations $20 per image capture Photocopies Not typically provided.
 Contact us for further information.
 Not typically provided.
 Contact us for further information.

 Typical turnaround time for reproduction requests is three weeks.
 All payments must be in USD (United States Dollar).
 For long-distance requests, only checks are accepted and they must be payable to Williams College and drawn on a US bank.
 We do not accept credit cards.
 Images will be delivered upon receipt of payment.